This document provides instructions for updating the Allowed Signature Database

 Update db and KEK on Windows

-On Windows instances, registry settings and scheduled tasks might be triggered to initiate updates if running compatible versions:
+On Windows instances, registry settings and scheduled tasks trigger updates on compatible versions:

 - Ensure your Windows instances have recent monthly updates applied.